ENCCS/julia-for-hpc/content/distributed.rst

 .. callout:: Multiprocessing overhead

-   Just like with multithreading, multiprocessing with ``Distributed`` comes with an overhead because of sending messages and moving data between between processes.
+   Just like with multithreading, multiprocessing with ``Distributed`` comes with an overhead because of sending messages and moving data between processes.

    The simple example with the :meth:`sqrt_sum` function will not benefit from parallelisation.
    But if you add a :meth:`sleep(0.001)` inside the loop, to emulate an expensive calculation,